mpeddada1/simple-netty-test/README.md

 **Note** The slf4j dependency requires some configurations to be compatible with netty.
 Specifically `--initialize-at-build-time=org.slf4j.impl.SimpleLogger,org.slf4j.impl.StaticLoggerBinder,org.slf4j.LoggerFactory`.
 However, adding these configurations results in a conflict with Slf4LoggerFactory:

 ```
-Error: Classes that should be initialized at run time got initialized during image building:
- io.grpc.netty.shaded.io.netty.util.internal.logging.Slf4JLoggerFactory the class was requested to be initialized at run time
+No instances of io.grpc.netty.shaded.io.netty.util.internal.logging.Slf4JLoggerFactory are allowed in the image heap as this class should be initialized at image runtime.
+To see how this object got instantiated use --trace-object-instantiation=io.grpc.netty.shaded.io.netty.util.internal.logging.Slf4JLoggerFactory.
 ```

 ------ Experiment with removing  ----------